Tosier: the chocolate maker

 It was not just the chocolate makers who benefited from this relationship.
 For a monarch, like George I, it was a status symbol to be able to afford your own personal chocolate maker.
 Just as sugar had been a symbol of status in the court of Elizabeth I, so too was chocolate, now in the courts of the European monarchs.
 This was a sign of kingship and power, in a period which lavish opulence was becoming more and more part of royal showmanship.

 We can further understand how vital this was seen to be when we consider that despite periods of insolvency, and a reliance on parliament for his revenues, George I insisted on keeping a chocolate chef on his staff.
-Tosier’s employment was not only a statement to George’s new countrymen in Britain but was also a declaration of his position as king to the wider, European aristocrats.
-George I wished to be seen as modern, ‘on trend’, and a powerful king who could compete with the rest of Europe.
+Tosier’s employment was not only a statement to George’s new countrymen in Britain but was also a declaration of his position as King to the wider, European aristocrats.
+George I wished to be seen as modern, ‘on trend’, and a powerful monarch who could compete with the rest of Europe.
 Tosier and his chocolate work were key in making this statement.